Florida Psychologists License Renewal & CE Info

 Preventing Medical Errors in Speech-Language Pathology

-This course addresses the impact of medical errors on today’s healthcare with a focus on root cause analysis, error reduction and prevention, and patient safety.
-Multiple scenarios of real and potential errors in the practice of speech-language pathology are included, along with recommended strategies for preventing them.
+This course addresses the impact of medical errors on today’s health care with a focus on root cause analysis, error reduction and prevention, and patient safety.
+Multiple scenarios of real and potential errors in the practice of speech-language pathology and audiology across the continuum of practice are included, along with recommended strategies for preventing them.
 Evidence shows that the most effective error prevention occurs when a partnership exists among care facilities, health care professionals, and the patients they treat.
-Suggested strategies for preventing errors address all three elements: (1) models for changing the culture in care facilities, (2) lifelong learning for SLPs that is focused on ethical, evidence-based, culturally competent practice, and (3) tools for educating and empowering patients.
-2010 | 33 pages | 16 posttest questions | Course #20-10S

 Preventing Medical Errors in Speech-Language Pathology